ucsdsysnet/Rosebud/fpga_src/boards/VCU1525_200g_16RPU/README.md

-# Corundum mqnic for VCU1525
+# Rosebud for VCU1525, with 16 RPUs

 ## Introduction